nazihkalo/Transformers_FinancialNews_Sentiment/README.md

 ## Goal : Develop a specialized sentiment analyzer for financial news articles

-Financial sentiment analysis differs from general sentiment analysis not only in domain, but also the purpose.
-The purpose behind financial sentiment analysis is usually guessing how the markets will react with the information presented in the text [9].
-Loughran and McDonald (2016) presents a thorough survey of recent works on financial text analysis utilizing machine learning with "bag-of- words" approach or lexicon-based methods [12].
-For example, in Loughran and McDonald (2011), they create a dictionary of financial terms with assigned values such as "positive" or "uncertain" and measure the tone of a documents by counting words.
-Using carefully crafted financial sentiment lexicons such as Loughran and McDonald (2011) [11] may seem a solution because they incorporate existing financial knowledge into textual analysis.
-However, they are based on "word counting" methods, which come short in analyzing deeper semantic meaning of a given text.
+There are two main types of sentiment analyzers:
+1. Using sentiment-labelled word lists (i.e. dictionaries)
+2. Using sentiment classifiers based on language models trained on huge corpora (IMDB, yelp reviews, etc.)

+For domain-specific sentiment analysis, these latter language models tend to perform poorly.
+This is especially true for **Financial sentiment analysis**.
+[This medium article](https://towardsdatascience.com/a-new-way-to-sentiment-tag-financial-news-9ac7681836a7) explains this difference far better than I could here, so please check it out.

+Within finance, those trying to build on open-source resources will likely end up with Notre Dame’s McDonald- Loughran (M-L) word lists, which were created by analysing over fifty thousand earnings reports over the 1994–2008 period.
+This dictionary has been used by, among others, Google, Fidelity, Citadel, Dow Jones, and S&P Global.
+However, this "bag-of- words" approach or lexicon-based method in which a dictionary of financial terms is created with values such as "positive" or "uncertain" come short in analyzing deeper semantic meaning of a given text.

-NLP transfer learning methods look like a promising solution to both of the challenges mentioned above, and are the focus of this thesis.
-The core idea behind these models is that by train- ing language models on very large corpora and then initializing down-stream models with the weights learned from the language modeling task, a much better performance can be achieved.
-The initialized layers can range from the single word embedding layer [23] to the whole model [
+Transformers LM & NLP transfer learning methods offer a better solution.
+These language models are trained on very large corpora and we then use their representations and fine tune initializing down-stream models with the weights learned from the language modeling task.
+The initialized layers can range from the single word embedding layer to the whole model.
+In our case we will use the entire model and add a classifier on the top for determining sentiment.

 ## Data